-  This year, the FAM program was funded by the County of Maui, the Atherton Family Foundation, and the four Chapters of HFUU.
+The FAM program was been funded by the County of Maui, the Atherton Family Foundation, and the four Chapters of HFUU over the years.

 FAM program was founded by the Haleakala chapter and the Mauna Kahalawai Chapter, and is open to all Maui residents.

 The GOAL of the FAM program is to empower people who want to farm with the skills and abilities to be successful farmers here in Hawaii.

 "FAM is a really well thought-out, intentional regenerative farming education experience.
 It allows for someone who may have no background in farming the support and practical knowledge through mentorship and curriculum to really aid in making informed decisions about a realistic business in farming future on Maui and in Hawaii in general.
 This program has pivoted me to consider growing crops I originally would not have any idea of its value and how much growing a diverse array of crops would mean by adding to the food systems in this state." - Deidra Moore

 "The FAM program helped me, and is still actively helping me, to find my path in the farming world.
 Because of the FAM program I know what direction to go in, I found funding for an internship I did, I have mentors, peers and an understanding of the principles of sustainable agriculture." - Madelyn Desjardins